aiven/devportal/docs/products/clickhouse/concepts/columnar-databases.rst

 Data compression and queries aggregation
 ----------------------------------------

-This storage approach also provides better options for data compression, for example by the ability to better utilize similarities between adjacent data.
-Columnar databases are also better at aggregating queries that involve large sets of data.
+This storage approach also provides better options for data compression, for example, by the ability to better utilize similarities between adjacent data.
+Columnar databases are also better at aggregating queries involving large data sets.

 Massive and complex read operations
 -----------------------------------